Mane and Salah make Caf's Player of the Year list

 Mane, who joined German champions Bayern Munich last week, had the upper hand over Salah at international level in recent months, with Senegal beating Egypt in the Africa Cup of Nations final in February before winning their 2022 World Cup play-off tie the month after.

+The Senegalese is the last man to have been crowned Africa's best, back in 2019 - when Nigeria's Asisat Oshoala won the women's prize - since when the awards have been cancelled because of the coronavirus pandemic.

-At club level, the 30-year-olds won the FA Cup and League Cup in England last season but narrowly missed out on the Premier League title before the Reds lost 1-0 to Real Madrid in the European Champions League final.
+At club level, Mane and Salah, both 30, won the FA Cup and League Cup in England last season but narrowly missed out on the Premier League title before the Reds lost 1-0 to Real Madrid in the European Champions League final.

 Salah, who has claimed the prize twice, ended the club season with a share of the Premier League Golden Boot, along with Tottenham Hotspur and South Korea striker Son Heung-min.